Goldfish pond water pumps need to pump the water volume of a pond through the filter every two hours.

-Ideally you should buy your water pump and filter from the same manufacturer because the fittings will be guaranteed to match.
+Ideally, you should buy your water pump and filter from the same manufacturer because the fittings will be guaranteed to match.
 The only thing you need is some flexible non-kink non-toxic PVC tubing to connect everything together.

-Tubing supplied by filter and pump manufacturers is usually UV protected to stop it becoming brittle over time from sunlight exposure.
+Tubing supplied by filter and pump manufacturers is usually UV protected to stop it from becoming brittle over time from sunlight exposure.

 If you want to buy your water pump from Amazon.com or see what is available, click on the link Pond Water Pumps.